core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

    - If a proxy is deployed, the origin server increments its observer counter after having sent the informative response to the proxy, as a reply to the deterministic request forwarded to the origin server on behalf of the first origin client that contacted the proxy.
 After that, the same deterministic request sent by any origin client will not be forwarded to the origin server, but will instead produce a cache hit at the proxy that will serve the client accordingly.
 Hence, the observer counter at the server is not further incremented as additional, new origin clients start participating in the group observation through the proxy.

-   In either case, the security identity associated with the sender of any deterministic request in the OSCORE group is exactly the same one, i.e., the pair (SID, OSCORE ID Context), where SID is the OSCORE Sender ID of the deterministic client in the OSCORE group, which all the clients rely on for producing deterministic requests.
+   In either case, the security identity associated with the sender of any deterministic request in the OSCORE group is exactly the same one, i.e., the pair (SID, OSCORE ID Context), where SID is the OSCORE Sender ID of the deterministic client in the OSCORE group, which all the clients in the group rely on to produce deterministic requests.

 If the optimization defined in {{self-managed-oscore-group}} is also used, the 'gp_material' element in the informative response from the server MUST also include the following elements from the Group_OSCORE_Input_Material object.